etherlinkcom/docs/docs/building-on-etherlink/bridging-xtz.md

 ---
-title: Bridging tez (XTZ) between Tezos layer 1 and Etherlink
+title: Bridging XTZ between Tezos layer 1 and Etherlink
 ---

 You can bridge the native token on Etherlink and Tezos, which is called tez and shown on price tickers with the symbol [XTZ](https://coinmarketcap.com/currencies/tezos/).
-You can bridge tez from Tezos Mainnet to Etherlink Mainnet and back, and you can bridge tez from Tezos Testnet (Ghostnet) to Etherlink Testnet and back.
+You can bridge tez from Tezos Mainnet to XTZ on Etherlink Mainnet and back, and you can bridge tez from Tezos Testnet (Ghostnet) to XTZ on Etherlink Testnet and back.
 For more information about tez, see [Tokens](https://docs.tezos.com/architecture/tokens) on docs.tezos.com.

-Etherlink provides canonical bridges for tez tokens.
+Etherlink provides canonical bridges for XTZ tokens.
 These bridges are trustless and permissionless; anyone can use them without restrictions or the intervention of a third party.

 - [Mainnet canonical bridge](https://bridge.etherlink.com/)